The Big Wet: Northland roads closed, trees down and power out

 Weather mayhem saw the North catch the brunt of a storm that struck New Zealand overnight with roads closed, trees down and power out.

-The intersection of Takahue Rd and SH1, Kaitaia, was closed this morning after a crash at 5am.
+The intersection of Takahue Rd and State Highway 1, Kaitaia, was closed this morning after a crash at 5am.
 One person was transported to hospital with moderate injuries, police said.

 Another crash involving one vehicle on SH10 just north of Pakaraka School partially blocked the road early this morning and diversions were put in place.
 Police advised motorists to expect delays and avoid both areas if possible.

-As it stands, State Highway 1 was closed about 7.30am near Horeke, between Perry Rd and Rangiahua Rd.
+As it stands, SH1 was closed about 7.30am near Horeke, between Perry Rd and Rangiahua Rd.
 Emergency services are on location diverting traffic.

 "Police urge motorists to drive with extreme caution, particularly in areas where there is surface flooding as there could be hidden hazards," a police spokesperson said.
 "If you can delay travel, we would advise you do so until the weather event has passed."